pbuckner/x-plane_plugins/XPython/docs/source/development/udp/rpos.rst

     X-Plane 11.55 (at least) documentation indicates the first five bytes are ``RPOS\x00``.
     In reality, ``RPOS4`` is sent (without a null).
-    A bug has been filed with Laminar Research: 2021-Sep-1.

 .. toctree::
    :maxdepth: 1